valjean-framework/valjean/doc/src/devs/documentation.rst

 This will dump the LaTeX sources in :file:`doc/build/latex`, where you can compile them to PDF with :command:`make`.

-The :mod:`sphinx` system is deeply customizable; most of the options are set in :file:`doc/src/conf.py`, which is fairly well documented.
+The `sphinx` system is deeply customizable; most of the options are set in :file:`doc/src/conf.py`, which is fairly well documented.

 Version numbering weirdness
 ---------------------------

-By default, the version number in the :mod:`sphinx` documentation is extracted from the **installed** version of :mod:`valjean`, and **not** the version in the current directory.
+By default, the version number in the `sphinx` documentation is extracted from the **installed** version of :mod:`valjean`, and **not** the version in the current directory.
 Yeah, I know.
 If you are building the package documentation locally, then it doesn't really matter, but if you are building